cockroachlabs/developer-success/migrate-existing-data.md

 cockroach userfile list
 ```

-The command should output the list of your cluster userfiles.
+The command should output the list of files stored in cluster file storage.

-## Run a database import from the pg_dump into the CockroachDB Serverless cluster
+## Run a database import from the pg_dump backup into the CockroachDB Serverless cluster

-Now that the `pgdump` has been uploaded to the cluster, you can import its contents.
+Now that the `pg_dump` backup has been uploaded to the cluster, you can import its contents.

-Connect using the `cockroach` client using the `migrate` user:
+Connect using the `cockroach` client as the `migrate` user:

 ```bash
 # note: if you have not set the $COCKROACH_URL environment variable